 Intoxication or substance use

 Injuries to the spine can be unstable.
 Unnecessary movement of the person can result in spinal cord injury and permanent paralysis.
 When performing first aid on a person with a suspected spine injury, avoid bending, flexing, or twisting the person’s head or neck.
 If they begin to vomit, stabilize their head and neck by placing both hands on the side of the head and neck and assist them to their side.
 Maintain stabilization until advanced help arrives.
 Also, call 911/EMS as soon as possible.

 Bone and Joint Injuries

 Bone and joint injuries are common occurrences in daily life.
 Physically active people such as those participating in sports are more likely to suffer these types of injuries.
-The elderly and the infirm are also at high risk for fall related sprains, strains, and breaks.
+The elderly and the disabled are also at high risk for fall-related sprains, strains, and breaks.
 Sprains occur when excessive force or abnormal motion stretches a joint beyond a normal degree.
 The result of a sprain is pain, swelling, and even bruising.
 It is impossible to rule out a fracture without an x-ray.

 The first aid care for both sprains and broken bones includes the following:

 - Ensure the scene is safe and wear personal protective equipment.

 - Apply an ice pack to the injured area for up to 20 minutes.